-Generally, dividends, interest, rents, and royalties received or accrued by the corporation are passive income.
-However, if these items are received or accrued from a CFC, they may be assigned to other separate categories under the look-through rules of section 904(d)(3).
+CFCs.
+Generally, dividends, interest, rents, and royalties received or accrued by the taxpayer are passive income.
+However, if these items are received or accrued by a 10% U.S. shareholder from a CFC, they may be assigned to other separate categories under the look-through rules of section 904(d)(3).
 This includes:

-- Interest, rents, and royalties based on the amount allocable to E&P of the CFC in a separate category; and - Dividends paid out of the E&P of a CFC in proportion to the ratio of the CFC's E&P in a separate category to its total E&P. Dividends include any amount included in gross income under section 951(a)(1)(B).
+- Interest, rents, and royalties based on the amount allocable to E&P of the CFC in a separate category and - Dividends paid out of the E&P of a CFC in proportion to the ratio of the CFC's E&P in a separate category to its total E&P. Dividends include any amount included in gross income under section 951(a)(1)(B).